unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Records can be associated to a domain ONLY via a Resolver contract.
 A single resolver can hold records for multiple domains.

-UD provides a default public resolver contract.
-See [Managing domain records](#management) So the data structure of the registry looks in the following way (pseudocode):

 ``` solidity
 // Mapping from ERC721 token ID to a resolver address
 mapping (uint256 => address) internal _tokenResolvers;